GET COMPASSIONATE, EXPERIENCED REPRESENTATION WHEN DEALING WITH TOUGH SITUATIONS

 Is my spouse entitled to part of my retirement account?

 Questions of this nature cannot be answered without additional information.
 Candice J. Shockley will take the time to gather all of the necessary facts and provide accurate answers to these and many other questions you may have.
-She will insure that you have the knowledge you need to make informed decisions about your case, and in the event of a trial, she has thirty years of courtroom experience.
+She will ensure that you have the knowledge you need to make informed decisions about your case, and in the event of a trial, she has thirty years of courtroom experience.